 Are organic Dubia roaches right for you?

-If you decide to try an organic feeder, we recommend Dubia roaches.
+If you decide to try an organic feeder, we strongly recommend Dubia roaches.
 And not just because we sell them.
-We made the switch to Dubia roaches specifically, and to organic feeders generally, because we saw the positive effects they had on our herps.
+We made the switch to Dubia roaches specifically, and to organic feeders generally because we saw the positive effects they had on our animals.
 It didn’t happen the other way around.
 In our opinion (and the opinion of many others) Dubia roaches are the healthiest feeder insect available.
 We think they’re an excellent choice for those who want the finest breeders and feeders for their animals.
 For us, taking it to the next level with organic Dubia roaches makes sense.